daeavelwyn/reaticulate-propositions/README.md

 > //! c=long-light i=con-sord o=note:12/note:22,1/note:23,127
 > 7 con sordino"

+Not sure the "edit" button is usefull here if you use drop-down.

 ## 4th step
 Extra options for the selected articulation in center panel
-- "f" option
+- "f" option per articulation (no global here, drop-down)
-- "n" option
+- "n" option (text zone)

-## options not covered
+## Global options
-- the "off" option
+- the "off" option (drop-down)
-- the "chase" option for banks
+- the "chase" option for banks (text zone)
+- The "f" option for bank settings (drop-down)

 ## Suggested improvements
 - each slot column head could be clickable to sort articulation